An Employer’s Duty To Accommodate

 Accommodation negotiations require an experienced employment lawyer who is also well versed with medical knowledge.
 Lecker & Associate lawyers specialize in this niche.
 We have successfully negotiated accommodations disputes for over 35 years.
 We can likely help you better than anyone else.

 Legal fees are the main reason why people avoid seeing a lawyer.
 And this should not be the case.
 Read more about our approach to legal fees here.
-Lecker & Associates exclusively represents employees.
+Lecker & Associates have successfully represented employees for over 35 years.
 Here are the services we provide.

 Read other blogs we have published about disability as it relates to your job and workplace.
 If you enjoyed this article, please consider sharing it.